African Forum for Agricultural Advisory Services: Projects

 This project is coordinated by HELVETAS Swiss Intercooperation (HSI) and implemented in a consortium of FANRPAN (Food, Agriculture and Natural Resources Policy Analysis Network), with AFAAS and AGRIDEA as further partners.

-Phase 1 started in April 2013 and will end in Dec 2017.
-The project is localized in two pilot countries: Republic of Benin: communities in departments of Atacora (North) and Savalou (South) and Mozambique: communities in Northern provinces of Nampula and Cabo Delgado.
+Phase 1 started in April 2013 and ended in December 2017.
+The project was localised in two pilot countries: Republic of Benin: communities in departments of Atacora (North) and Savalou (South) and Mozambique: communities in Northern provinces of Nampula and Cabo Delgado.

-The project aims to improve food security of smallholder farmers in SSA through reduction of post-harvest losses of food crops (grains and pulses) by addressing major constraining factors of technology dissemination and adoption, knowledge and information sharing, rural advisory services (RAS) and policies related to PHM.
+The project aims to improve the food security of smallholder farmers in SSA through reduction of post-harvest losses of food crops (grains and pulses) by addressing major constraining factors of technology dissemination and adoption, knowledge and information sharing, rural advisory services (RAS) and policies related to PHM.

-The project's interventions focus at two levels:
+The project's interventions focus on two levels: